soniah/blog/content/posts/2009-02-24-notes-on-branch-management-wit-subversion.md

       * **/foo/trunk** (or **/foo/foo** so name of trunk dir corresponds to project when checked out)
       * **/foo/branches**
       * **/foo/tags**
-  * I used to ignore this and just do /foo & /foo-branch, but this gets messy quickly and it&#8217;s easy to make mistakes or have problems when doing svn moves of  large directories if you want to reorganise things later.
+  * I used to ignore this and just do /foo & /foo-branch, but this gets messy quickly and it's easy to make mistakes or have problems when doing svn moves of  large directories if you want to reorganise things later.
 Also, when working with branches I tend to want to just switch a subdirectory rather than checkout the whole branch, and this directory structure seems to logically help with this

 Notes from [Version Control with Subversion][1].